-Song and Tribe Formations — A time treasured tradition held by the tribes on Parents’ Weekend.
+Song and Tribe Formations — A time treasured tradition held by the tribes on Family Weekend.
 The tribes compete with original songs and different formations around the fire.

 Spin Shack — The structure that houses all the bicycles and bike equipment.

-Staff Coordinator – The staff coordinator hires all the fantastic counselors for the summer.
+Staff Advocate – The staff advocate oversees the counselors throughout the summer.

 Stow Away — A shelter that houses all the swimming and lifeguarding gear.

 Sugar Shack – The camp store with delicious treats and wonderful Wa-Klo items to buy.